 Do I need a VPN if I already use a firewall?

 A firewall protects network perimeters, but a VPN adds encrypted tunnels for remote access and secure data transmission.
 They complement each other in a layered defense.
-Disable vpn edge: how to turn off VPN on Edge browser and device-wide, with step-by-step guides, tips, and troubleshooting
+Is free vpn for edge safe and what you need to know about Edge VPN extensions, privacy, and free options 2026

 What is the best practice for logging?